sw2015/datacleaning/README.md

 To run the script, type in R
 source(run_analysis.R).
 Make sure that you are in a directory that contains the data files.

-More information on variables is in CodeBook.md
+More information on variables is in CodeBook.md and more comments are in run_analysis.R